builders-garden/better-auth-siwf/README.md

   const ctx = await miniappSdk.context;

   // 1.
-Generate a nonce from better-auth const { data: nonce } = await authClient.siwf.getNonce();

-  // 2.
 Obtain a Farcaster JWT token on the client const result = await miniappSdk.quickAuth.getToken();
   if (!result || !result.token) {
     throw new Error("Failed to get token");
   }

-  // 3.
+  // 2.
 Verify and sign in with the Better Auth server const { data } = await authClient.siwf.verifyToken({
     token: result.token,
     user: {